 Ellen Willis, “Women and the Myth of Consumerism”, Ramparts

 I wasn’t going to write anything for the anniversary of 9/11, and I’m still not going to do so, per se.
 I was, however, struck by this provocative article at The American Conservative (always an interesting magazine even for a liberal such as myself, as long as I ignore Pat Buchanan) and this one at Salon.com.
 In that vein, I decided to post something I wrote back in 2005 regarding a 9/11 memorial I went to that year.
 I have edited slightly for clarity and length, but it’s substantially as I wrote it six years ago, including a little heated prose against what I saw as the then-Administration’s policies.
 I wish I could say the policies regarding the Infinite and Eternal War on Terrorism, on foreign policy in general, and on civil liberties and the surveillance state had changed since then, but much to my disappointment and disillusionment, they have merely got worse.
-Anyway, here’s my piece: Read the rest of this entry →
+Anyway, here’s my piece (lightly edited to reflect the years since): Read the rest of this entry →

 Only the Christian Church can offer any rational objection to a complete confidence in the rich.
 For she has maintained from the beginning that the danger was not in man’s environment, but in man.
 Further, she has maintained that if we come to talk of a dangerous environment, the most dangerous environment of all is the commodious environment.
 I know that the most modern manufacture has been really occupied in trying to produce an abnormally large needle.
 I know that the most recent biologists have been chiefly anxious to discover a very small camel.
 But if we diminish the camel to his smallest, or open the eye of the needle to its largest — if, in short, we assume the words of Christ to have meant the very least that they could mean, His words must at the very least mean this — that rich men are not very likely to be morally trustworthy.
 Christianity even when watered down is hot enough to boil all modern society to rags.
 The mere minimum of the Church would be a deadly ultimatum to the world.
 For the whole modern world is absolutely based on the assumption, not that the rich are necessary (which is tenable), but that the rich are trustworthy, which (for a Christian) is not tenable.
 You will hear everlastingly, in all discussions about newspapers, companies, aristocracies, or party politics, this argument that the rich man cannot be bribed.
 The fact is, of course, that the rich man is bribed; he has been bribed already.
 That is why he is a rich man.
 The whole case for Christianity is that a man who is dependent upon the luxuries of this life is a corrupt man, spiritually corrupt, politically corrupt, financially corrupt.
 There is one thing that Christ and all the Christian saints have said with a sort of savage monotony.
 They have said simply that to be rich is to be in peculiar danger of moral wreck.
 It is not demonstrably un-Christian to kill the rich as violators of definable justice.
 It is not demonstrably un-Christian to crown the rich as convenient rulers of society.
 It is not certainly un-Christian to rebel against the rich or to submit to the rich.
 But it is quite certainly un-Christian to trust the rich, to regard the rich as more morally safe than the poor.